SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/vmware-carbon-black.md

-## Install the VMware Carbon Black App
+## Installing the VMware Carbon Black App

-This page provides instructions for installing the VMware Carbon Black App and has examples of each of the App dashboards.
+This section demonstrates how to install the VMware Carbon Black EDR and Cloud Endpoint Standard App and has examples of each of the App dashboards.
 The VMware Carbon Black App dashboards are organized in the following categories, according to their function:

 * **[VMware Carbon Black Endpoint Detection and Response (EDR)](https://www.carbonblack.com/products/edr/)** is an incident response and threat hunting solution that continuously records and stores unfiltered endpoint data, allowing security professionals to track potential threats in real-time.
 * **[VMware Carbon Black Cloud Endpoint Standard](https://www.carbonblack.com/products/endpoint-standard/)** is a next-generation antivirus (NGAV) and endpoint detection and  EDR solution.

-This section demonstrates how to install the VMware Carbon Black EDR and Cloud Endpoint Standard App.

 To install the app, do the following:

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

 1. From the **App Catalog**, search for and select the app**.**
 2. Select the version of the service you're using and click **Add to Library**.

-26
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library.](https://help.sumologic.com/01Start-Here/Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library)

 1. To install the app, complete the following fields.
     1. **App Name.** You can retain the existing name, or enter a name of your choice for the app.